-- 6.1 There are requirements for an adequate and effective internal audit function to meet statutory, best practice and aspirational requirements, including the external auditor's value for money opinion. - 6.2 The Internal Audit Approach translates the strategy into planned work.
-The audit days to support the strategy for 2017-18, of 768 audit opinion days is considered sufficient to support an opinion on the Council's control environment, taking into account the Council's Risk Management, performance management and other assurance procedures.
-This follows a trend in significant resource reduction being managed since 2008-09. - 6.3We will continue to seek and promote greater value for money in our audit delivery while maintaining sufficient coverage and quality standards. - 6.4 The Audit Committee have a key role in promoting the value and quality of the systems of internal audit and in supporting the Executive Director of Finance in maintaining appropriate resources and direction of the audit work.
+- 6.1 There are requirements for an adequate and effective internal audit function to meet statutory, best practice and aspirational requirements, including the external auditor's value for money opinion. - The Internal Audit Approach translates the strategy into planned work.
+The audit days to support the strategy for 2018-19, of 743 audit opinion days is considered sufficient to support an opinion on the Council's control environment, taking into account the Council's Risk Management, performance management and other assurance procedures. - 6.3 We will continue to seek and promote greater value for money in our audit delivery while maintaining sufficient coverage and quality standards. - 6.4 The Audit Committee have a key role in promoting the value and quality of the systems of internal audit and in supporting the Executive Director of Finance and Commercial Services in maintaining appropriate resources and direction of the audit work.